guptasaurabh9162/1Plan/README.md

 ---

-JourneyJolt - Turning your travel dreams into reality with the power of AI.
+1Plan - Turning your travel dreams into reality with the power of AI.
 # 1Plan